 AC, Car Battery and More Care Tips

-To keep your car’s air-conditioning system fit for the next warm season, run it a few times throughout the winter.
+1. Run your AC in winter To keep your car’s air-conditioning system fit for the next warm season, run it a few times throughout the winter.
 This will prevent moving parts in the compressor from seizing.
 Also, circulating the refrigerant will help keep the seals soft and pliant.

 Tires, Wheels, and Brakes Care Tips

-You step out into driveway ready to start your morning commute only to discover a flat tire.
+1. Keep the caps on You step out into driveway ready to start your morning commute only to discover a flat tire.
 How in the heck did that happen overnight?
 If the tire valve is missing its cap, the culprit might be a leaky valve.
 Those little caps keep out dirt and moisture that can cause leaks, so be sure to keep caps on all your tire valves.
 Another tip: When you replace tires, remind the tire shop that you expect new valves with the tires.

 Motor oil can be a confusing beast that results in a number of questions.
 Do I really need synthetic?
 Does my new car take conventional?
 Understanding the basics of the different types of oil will help you answer these questions.
 Synthetic motor oils are designed to excel at extreme temperatures.
 Regular motor oils are mineral-based: they come from crude oil that is taken out of the ground and run through a refinery.
 Synthetics, on the other hand, are man-made in a chemical plant.
 They tend to be more consistent in viscosity over various temperatures.